dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 	-   Windows 8.1

 ## What kind of devices can you enroll with the Microsoft Intune app?
+You can enroll corporate-owned Android devices that your organization has set up to use with the app.
+The app supports Android 6.0 and later.

 ## Can you remove a computer or device from the Company Portal?
 You can either remove or reset a computer or device from the Company Portal.
 There is a difference between **remove** and **reset**.